Vacuum-defect wormholes and a mirror world: Phenomenology

 \subsection{Light rays}

-Consider light rays in an empty spacetime with vacuum-defect-wormholes.
-The case of a single wormhole was already discussed in App.~A of Ref.~\cite{Klinkhamer2023}.
+Consider light rays in an empty spacetime with vacuum-defect wormholes, where the flat metric between the wormhole mouths is given by \eqref{eq:outside-metric}.
+The case of a single wormhole was already discussed in Appendix~A of Ref.~\cite{Klinkhamer2023}.
 What happens for the case of more wormholes is already clear from the $N=2$ solution.

 Figure~\ref{fig:N-is-2-multiple-wormhole-light-rays} shows three light rays starting out at the left of the ``lower'' world and reaching the throat of the left wormhole.
 For the special light ray along the $N=2$ wormhole-displacement vector (solid curves in Fig.~\ref{fig:N-is-2-multiple-wormhole-light-rays}), the light ultimately continues towards the right of the ``lower'' world, after a brief detour in the ``upper'' world.
 A similar behavior holds for light rays close to this special ray, except that the returned rays in the ``lower'' world are parallel shifted (see the in- and outgoing dashed curves in the bottom panel of Fig.~\ref{fig:N-is-2-multiple-wormhole-light-rays}).
 But for light rays sufficiently far from the initial special ray, the rays get lost in the ``upper'' world, as shown by the dotted curves in Fig.~\ref{fig:N-is-2-multiple-wormhole-light-rays}.